-You can view the LTC being processed by any DP8000 in the sytem by openning the Timecode Toolbar associated with that DP8000:
+You can view the LTC being processed by any DP8000 in the system by opening the Timecode Toolbar associated with that DP8000:

-- 1. Setup $\rightarrow$ Network : open the Network window. - 2.
+- 1. Setup \rightarrow Network : open the Network window. - 2.
 Select the DP8000 in the list that you wish to view incoming LTC (for LTC inputs directly into a console this is going to be the DP8000 that is running internally on that console) - 3.
-Settings : opens the Settings window - 4.
-Click on the view timecode toolbar button associated with the LTC index you wish to view.
+Settings: opens the Settings window - Click on the view timecode toolbar button associated with the LTC index you wish to view.